earthly/website/blog/_posts/2022-05-04-aws-lambda-golang.md

 internal-links:
  - s3
  - aws lambda
-excerpt: "Learn how to build a Golang Lambda service in a container, hook it up to a REST API endpoint, and push and pull data from S3.
-This article covers the process of porting a Node.js lambda function to Golang, using OS dependencies in a container, and implementing caching with AWS S3."
+excerpt: Learn how to build a Golang Lambda service in a container, hook it up to a REST API endpoint, and push and pull data from S3.
+This article covers the process of porting a Node.js lambda function to Golang, using OS dependencies in a container, and implementing caching with AWS S3.
 ---

 ## Intro